Medical Policy: 07.01.41

 See also medical policy 07.01.66 Ablative Treatments for Occipital Neuralgia, Chronic Headaches and Atypical Facial Pain*

-See also medical policy 07.01.73 Radiofrequency Ablation of Peripheral Nerves to Treat Chronic Knee Pain and Plantar Fasciitis*
+See also medical policy 07.01.73 Ablative Procedures of the Peripheral Nerves to Treat Pain*

 Pulsed radiofrequency is considered investigational in the treatment of various pain syndromes including but not limited to the following: